 In April 2020, the EU named the island Bornholm Europe’s most sustainable energy island, which also has the most ambitious and sustainable energy development.
-The price recognizes that Bornholm already began to end the use of coal and oil at an early stage.
-It also honours that the island has established sustainable energy sources, such as photovoltaic cells, windmills, and biomass, despite limited available economic resources.
-The price furthermore acknowledges the fact that Bornholm has invested in long-distance heating and other innovative technologies.
+The award recognizes that Bornholm had already begun to end the use of coal and oil at an early stage.
+Despite limited economic resources, it also honours the island’s establishment of sustainable energy sources, such as photovoltaic cells, windmills, and biomass.
+Furthermore, The award acknowledges that Bornholm has invested in long-distance heating and other innovative technologies.
 All this resulted in an efficient and reduced use of energy and large cuts in CO2 emissions.

-There is no need to feel guilty when you choose Bornholm as your holiday destination.
+You do no need to feel guilty when choosing Bornholm as your holiday destination.
 Travel to Bornholm all year by bus, train and ferry.
 If you decide to travel by plane, the Danish airline → DAT plants trees as 110% compensation for their CO2-discharge.
-The fast ferries of Bornholmslinjen use shore power facilities at the harbour in Rønne during longer stay-overs.
+The fast ferries of Bornholmslinjen use shore power facilities at the harbour in Rønne during longer stayovers.

 Buying ecological and local foods is also sustainable.
 Inspired by the new Nordic Food Culture, several restaurants and eateries on Bornholm only serve local and ecological ingredients and food from producers on the island – where quality is equal with nature, animal welfare and climate awareness.